 Historically, all empires have declined and fallen.
 There are a variety of answers as to why.
 Suffice to say, we have it in our power to push this empire over the cliff of history as well.
 But it is not inevitable.
 The people of the world could eventually cave in, succumbing to the boot on their faces and accepting their enslavement.
 Most people do not even know what is going on.
 It is up to those who can see the system for what it is to show others.
 Resist.
 Disobey.
 Fight for freedom and justice.
 We can have it if we want it enough.

-As some of you know, I am writing my master’s thesis on spontaneous order and the Egyptian Revolution.
 In only 18 days in early 2011, Egyptians succeeded in a major step toward revolution.
 (They unfortunately did not take the opportunities thus presented them but that simply makes their example more educational.)
 In only four days, from January 25 to 28, the people rose up in the millions, defeated the security forces in the streets and destroyed the legitimacy of the regime.
 You want to know how to defeat your oppressors?
 You want to learn from the Egyptians?
 Perhaps Etienne de la Boetie could explain both the causes and the effects of the uprising.

 All this havoc, this misfortune, this ruin, descends upon you not from alien foes, but from the one enemy whom you yourselves render as powerful as he is, for whom you go bravely to war, for whose greatness you do not refuse to offer your own bodies unto death.
 He who thus domineers over you has only two eyes, only two hands, only one body, no more than is possessed by the least man among the infinite numbers dwelling in your cities; he has indeed nothing more than the power that you confer upon him to destroy you.
 Where has he acquired enough eyes to spy upon you, if you do not provide them yourselves?
 How can he have so many arms to beat you with, if he does not borrow them from you?
 The feet that trample down your cities, where does he get them if they are not your own?
 How does he have any power over you except through you?
 How would he dare assail you if he had no cooperation from you?